DmitryEfimenko/ssr-with-i18n/article/part-4.md

 ## 👌 Part 4 of 6: Solution 2 - Provide Everything in a Single Module

 Now that we looked at Solution 1, let's examine another way.
-In contrast to the Solution 1, this solution does not require the creation of new modules.
+In contrast to Solution 1, this solution does not require the creation of new modules.
 Instead, all code will be placed inside of the `I18nModule`.
 This can be achieved using the `isPlatformBrowser` function provided by the Angular framework.

-Let's come back to the [STEP 3 Checkpoint](https://github.com/DmitryEfimenko/ssr-with-i18n/tree/step-3).
+Let's come back to the [PART 2 Checkpoint](https://github.com/DmitryEfimenko/ssr-with-i18n/tree/step-2).

 ```
-git checkout step-3
+git checkout step-2
 ```

-Now we'll make the `I18nModule` aware of the platform it's running in and use the appropriate Loader depending on the environment - either the `TranslateFSLoader` created in the previous Part or the `TranslateHttpLoader` provided by ngx-translate library.
+Now we'll make the `I18nModule` aware of the platform it's running in and use the appropriate Loader depending on the environment - either the `TranslateFsLoader` created in the previous Part or the `TranslateHttpLoader` provided by the *ngx-translate* library.

 Add the `PLATFORM_ID` to the deps of the `translateLoaderFactory`.
 This will allow us to select the loader in the factory depending on the current platform.